-Another measure is the European Central Bank’s exceptional €1,350 billion “Pandemic Emergency Purchase Programme (PEPP)” which will buy eurozone state and corporate debt on the markets.
+Another measure is the European Central Bank’s exceptional €1,350 billion “Pandemic Emergency Purchase Programme (PEPP)” which will purchase eurozone private and public sector debt on the markets.

-Finally, solidarity between European countries has been clearly visible and continues to be seen on a daily basis, as countries agree to patient transfers to relieve their hardest-hit partners, through donations of medical equipment (e.g. Italy received over 3 million masks from its neighbours), through shared efforts to enable Europeans stranded while travelling abroad to return home, or through joint medical research programmes.
+Solidarity between European countries has been clearly seen on a daily basis, as countries agree to patient transfers to relieve their hardest-hit partners, through donations of medical equipment (e.g. Italy received over three million masks from its neighbours), through shared efforts to enable over 78,000 Europeans (including 8,000 French people) stranded abroad to return home, and through the creation of joint research programmes.

-Discussions are now under way to coordinate measures of the end of lockdown between States within the Schengen area.
-The Commission has also set up a system for monitoring the application of emergency measures taken by the Member States, in order to guarantee respect for the fundamental values of the Union.
+The Commission has also set up a monitoring mechanism for emergency measures taken by Member States, in order to ensure respect for the EU’s fundamental values.

 On 8 April the European Commission and the High Representative announced “Team Europe” measures to support the efforts made by partner countries against the COVID-19 pandemic, with €18.8 billion funded by the EU, Member States and EU financial institutions.
 The first “Team Europe” measures are already being deployed.